-When the topic about “Web Design is Dead” became viral, it caused panic to some.
-With this comes the question why then do you have to spend a lot of money on web design when you can just get a template, specifically free, on WordPress.
+When the topic about “Web Design is Dead” became viral, it caused panic in some.
+With this comes the question why then do you have to spend a lot of money on web design when you can just get a template, specifically free, on WordPress?

 Brian Hoff gives a good analogy to this issue by using the clothes retail industry – Target versus the high-end clothing stores.
 Target does a great job in selling low-end clothes, like a $3 shirt while, on the other end of the spectrum, Bonobos sells shirts at $20.

 Why the price difference when they are just shirts?
 That’s because the other one takes great care in each design detail making the wearer feel great when they put it on.
 People notice how good the logo is or how well each stitch is carefully crafted.